ContextualAI/n8n-nodes-contextualai/README.md

 ### AI Tools Integration

 All Contextual AI node operations can be combined with n8n's AI tools to create powerful workflows.
-For example, you can parse documents using the Parser, create an agent with the parsed content, and then use AI models to analyze or summarize the information.
+For example, you can ingest documents into a datastore, create an agent from that information, and then query over the documents for grounded responses and citations.

 ## Credentials

 This node requires a Contextual AI API key for authentication.

 ### Prerequisites
-- Sign up for a Contextual AI account at [app.contextual.ai](https://app.contextual.ai)
+- Sign up for a free trial of Contextual AI account at [app.contextual.ai](https://app.contextual.ai)
 - Obtain your API key from the Contextual AI dashboard

 ### Setup